 Our Memorandum and Articles of Association provide that our Board of Directors consists of not less than three directors and such maximum number as our directors may determine from time to time.
-Our Board of Directors currently consists of ten directors.
-Our Board of Directors appointed Mr. Main as a director in June 2021.
-In anticipation of Mr.Dillon's retirementin September 2021, our Board of Directors will consists of nine directors.
-We are seeking shareholder's approval to ratify the appointment of Mr. Main as a director.
+Our Board of Directors as of the date of this Proxy Statement consists of nine directors.
 Each of Messrs.
-Dillon, Williams, Freeland, Vitale, Haviland, Liberty, Menezes, Main and Ms. Gri satisfies the "independence" requirements of the NYSE rules.
+Main, Vitale, Haviland, Freeland, Liberty, Ms. Gri, Ms. Tu and Ms. de Saint Victor satisfies the "independence" requirements of the NYSE rules.
+Mr. Freeland will cease to be a director after August 31, 2023.